Judecoin/pos-evolution/service-node-staking.md

 If the version shows `v3.2.0`, the CLI installation is successful.

-If Judecoin releases a newer CLI version, always use the latest official version and update the download link, extracted folder name, and version number accordingly.
+If Judecoin releases a newer CLI version, always use the latest community version and update the download link, extracted folder name, and version number accordingly.

 ## 【3.
 Start the Service Node】